ruifelixpereira/symphony-remote-agent/docs/campaign-option.md

 ## Deployment steps

+1. Edit Symphony target object in `target.json` and change `<YOUR REMOTE VM IP>` to the IP address of your remote VM running the Symphony agent.

 1. Create Symphony objects using the provided shell script (make sure you validate if the variable `SYMPHONY_BASE_URL` defined in the script is pointing to your Symphony API control plane):
     ```bash
     ./s01-deploy-objects.sh
     ```

-2. Activate the campaign (make sure you validate if the variable `SYMPHONY_BASE_URL` defined in the script is pointing to your Symphony API control plane):
+1. Activate the campaign (make sure you validate if the variable `SYMPHONY_BASE_URL` defined in the script is pointing to your Symphony API control plane):
     ```bash
     ./s02-activate-campaign.sh
     ```

-3. Observe the instance is created and the sample application is deployed (make sure you validate if the variable `SYMPHONY_BASE_URL` defined in the script is pointing to your Symphony API control plane):
+1. Observe the instance is created and the sample application is deployed (make sure you validate if the variable `SYMPHONY_BASE_URL` defined in the script is pointing to your Symphony API control plane):
     ```bash
     ./s03-validate-instance.sh # gets all instances